 NCERT Book Solutions Class 6 Social and Political Life – I Chapter 8

 In most of the rural areas of the world, some part of the population earns their living via farming.
-At the same time, other common livelihoods that these populations survive on includes fishing, raising livestock and other non-farm activities.
+At the same time, other common livelihoods that these populations survive on include fishing, raising livestock and other non-farm activities.
 In Chapter 8 of CBSE Class 6 Civics, students can look at the different ways in which people earn their living in villages.
 This chapter talks about the livelihoods of people living in rural areas, the kind of jobs that they have, the problems associated with being landless farmers and reasons behind debt.
-We have also provided NCERT Solutions for Class 6 Civics Chapter 8 “Rural Livelihoods” for the students to be most competent, when preparing for the exam.
+We have also provided NCERT Solutions for Class 6 Civics Chapter 8 “Rural Livelihoods” for the students to be most competent when preparing for the exam.

 Students can download the NCERT Solutions for Class 6 Civics PDF below.